CodeYourFuture/fundamentals-blockly/exercises/arrays_add_sum.md

 1. In an `at the start` block, create a new array called `numbers` with 5 items, all set to the value 0

-2. Find the span with id "total" and set its text content to the sum of the numbers array, using the `get the sum of the numbers in array` block
+2. Find the span with id "total" and set its text content to the sum of the numbers array.
+You'll need to use the `get the sum of the numbers in array` block for this step.

-3. Next, let's take the number in the input element, add it to the array and display the sum again when the button is clicked
+Now, we'll take the number in the input element, add it to the array and display the sum again when a user clicks the button.

-You already know how to get the value from the input element when it is clicked.
+You already know how to get the value from the input element when a user clicks on it.
 Let's add that value to the numbers array.

 4. From the arrays menu, use the `add ... to the start/end of the array` block, selecting "end", and setting the value to the value of the input element.

-You can now display the sum of the array again, in the same way as you already did.
+You can now display the sum of the array again, reusing your logic from the previous steps.

-5. Test that this works (and note, that it displays the full sum of the array, not just the last 5 numbers).
+5. Test that this works (and note, that it displays the full sum of the array, not the last 5 numbers).

 Last, we need to remove the first (oldest) element from the array.